gideonibemerejr/SEI-CC-2/work/w08/d2/01-02-django-class-views/django-class-views.md

 {% endblock %}
 ```

-Note how we simply cancel the delete by providing a link back to _detail_ page.
+Note how we are allowing the user to cancel the delete by providing a link back to _detail_ page.

 Let's check it out by refreshing: